The Pargiter Trust funding helps organisations working with older people in Guernsey. Funds are awarded via a grants programme.

 - Improving health and well being – reducing isolation, providing hot meals and refreshments and helping older people to stay active through sports, arts, recreation, social clubs and volunteering.

-- Improving access to facilities, advice and training – providing transport, supporting Good Neighbourhood and befriending schemes and improving access to information and IT for older people.
+- Improving access to facilities, advice and training – supporting projects providing respite for carers, supporting Good Neighbourhood and befriending schemes and improving access to information and IT for older people, particularly where this involves intergenerational work.

 - Overcoming problems – helping older people who are experiencing difficult circumstances due to an illness, injury, disability, bereavement or financial difficulty.